The best nursing chairs for your nursery

 Recline mechanism: Some nursing chairs are fixed in position, while others have adjustable backrests.
 A recline function will be useful, especially if you feel like resting during a feed.
 If your baby is asleep in your arms, you won’t want to disturb them when you reach for the recline mechanism, so make sure it’s in easy reach when you’re sitting down.
 You’ll probably only need three recline positions, but it should be quiet to operate.

 Cushions and padding: If you can, try the chair out in the shop to make sure it offers good support for your back and that it’s cosy.
-If you are unable to try it out in person, leave any packaging intact just in case it isn't quite right and you need to send it back to the retailer.
+If you are unable to try it out in person, leave any packaging intact just in case it isn't quite right, and you need to send it back to the retailer.

 Storage pocket: This is really useful when you don’t want to move and disturb your sleeping baby.
 Use it to keep spare muslins, wipes, a magazine, a book, and a bottle of water close to hand.

 Rocking or gliding mechanism: Some babies find rocking or gliding movement comforting (which is why so many nursing chairs are also rocking chairs).
-If you like the idea of this, search for a chair that has either of these functions or both.
+If you like the idea, search for a chair that has either of these functions or both.
 Top tip: check that the movement isn’t noisy - a creak or squeak every time the chair rocks could be a big distraction in the middle of a quiet night feed.

 Footstool: Check if there is a matching footstool and if it costs extra.
 Sit in the chair to test if the footstool is at the right height for you.

 Look and feel: Nursing chairs can look a bit old-fashioned.
 Some wouldn’t look out of place in a care home!
-But, some brands realise being a parent doesn’t mean your sense of style goes out of the window.
+However, some brands realise that being a parent doesn’t mean your sense of style goes out of the window.
 If the chair fits in with your style and décor, you’re more likely to want to keep it after you’ve stopped nursing.

 Budget: It goes without saying that your budget will impact the nursing chair that you choose.
 Consider how much you realistically have to spend and try to stick to your planned budget.